fchastanet/bash-tools-framework/CompileCommand.md

 if `IMPLEMENT` directive is provided, the compiler will ensure that:

-- the interfaceFile exists
+- The interface script function exists.
-- all the functions defined in the interfaceFile are declared in the implementation file (the one being compiled)
+- And all the functions defined in the interface function are declared in the implementation file (so the one being compiled).

 Using multiple `IMPLEMENT` directives is supported but the following rules
 apply: